sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Implementing the Policy on Service and Digital

-The Policy on Service and Digital makes it clear that working in the open and collaborative working methods will be the norm within the GC's IT community to foster the sharing of code, data and solutions.
+The Policy on Service and Digital makes it clear that working in the open and collaborative working methods will be the norm within the GC to foster the sharing of solutions, code, and data.
 The principal working methods encouraged by this strategy are open, inclusive and co-creative.

 With this strategy, ESDC is taking another step in realizing the vision outlined for the GC.